Shady-Record-s/skyapi-ios-siri-hello-world/README.md

 To debug the app (code in the `Siri-Demo` folder), choose the `Siri-Demo` scheme.

-To debug the intent handlers (code in the `Person` folder), choose the `Person` scheme.
+To debug the intent handlers (code in the `Constituent` folder), choose the `Constituent` scheme.

-To debug the intent UI like the "find a constituent" pop up (code in the `PersonUI` folder), choose the `PersonUI` scheme.
+To debug the intent UI like the "find a constituent" pop up (code in the `ConstituentUI` folder), choose the `ConstituentUI` scheme.

 As far as I know, there's no way to debug more than one of these at a time.
 You will not see print statements or app crash errors from the scheme you are not